bevyengine/bevy-website/content/contribute/helping-out/writing-docs.md

     typos
     ```

-    in the root directory of your local Bevy website repository.
+    in the root directory of your local Bevy Website repository.
 This will format markdown files and tell you the issues in HTML files.
 In order to run the command you should install `markdownlint-cli`, `djlint`, and `typos-cli`.
 See: <https://github.com/igorshubovych/markdownlint-cli>, <https://www.djlint.com/docs/getting-started/>, and <https://github.com/crate-ci/typos?tab=readme-ov-file#install>.
 Note that the CI also includes `editorconfigchecker` but there isn't an easy way to run this manually, so you should instead rely on CI to validate files with this tool.
 12. To reference Rust API docs you can use markdown's reference-style links like so:
    [`HashMap`]